 - MediShield provided coverage up to the age of 92.
 The new MediShield Life provides health insurance cover until death.

 - MediShield excluded certain people because of pre-existing conditions.
 MediShield Life provides cover even for HIV, congenital problems and other medical conditions.

 Does MediShield Life cover all medical expenses?

 MediShield Life pays for a host of serious ailments and the coverage is fairly generous.
 For example, the maximum payout for implants is S$7,000.
-Radiosurgery is capped at S$4,800 per procedure.
-Similarly, the limit for expenses on chemotherapy for cancer is S$3,000 per month.
-Patients requiring kidney dialysis are covered for an amount of S$1,000 per month.
+Radiosurgery is capped at S$10,000 per treatment course.

 But there are a number of exclusions as well.
 Some of the expenses that MediShield Life does not pay are:

 - Maternity charges (except serious complication treatment)

 - Overseas medical treatment

 There three important features of MediShield Life that you need to understand: claim limits, deductible and coinsurance.
 Below, we explain each concepts and how they impact your usage of MediShield Life.